oracle/terraform-provider-oci/website/docs/d/data_safe_report_definitions.html.markdown

 * `compartment_id` - The OCID of the compartment containing the report definition.
 * `compliance_standards` - The list of the data protection regulations/standards used in the report that will help demonstrate compliance.
 * `data_source` - Specifies the name of a resource that provides data for the report.
 For example alerts, events.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`
 * `description` - A description of the report definition.
 * `display_name` - Name of the report definition.
 * `display_order` - Specifies how the report definitions are ordered in the display.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Department": "Finance"}`
 * `id` - The OCID of the report definition.
+* `is_schedule_pagination_enabled` - Indicates if the reports being generated should be paginated.
+If set to true, multiple reports can be generated and the details of next and previous report are present in Report.
+Values can either be 'true' or 'false'.
 * `is_seeded` - Signifies whether the definition is seeded or user defined.
 Values can either be 'true' or 'false'.
 * `lifecycle_details` - Details about the current state of the report definition in Data Safe.
 * `parent_id` - The OCID of the parent report definition.
 In the case of seeded report definition, this is same as definition OCID.
 * `record_time_span` - The time span for the records in the report to be scheduled. <period-value><period> Allowed period strings - "H","D","M","Y" Each of the above fields potentially introduce constraints.
 A workRequest is created only when period-value satisfies all the constraints.
 Constraints introduced: 1. period = H (The allowed range for period-value is [1, 23]) 2. period = D (The allowed range for period-value is [1, 30]) 3. period = M (The allowed range for period-value is [1, 11]) 4. period = Y (The minimum period-value is 1)
 * `schedule` - The schedule to generate the report periodically in the specified format: <version-string>;<version-specific-schedule>

 	Allowed version strings - "v1" v1's version specific schedule -<ss> <mm> <hh> <day-of-week> <day-of-month> Each of the above fields potentially introduce constraints.
 A workrequest is created only when clock time satisfies all the constraints.
 Constraints introduced: 1. seconds = <ss> (So, the allowed range for <ss> is [0, 59]) 2. minutes = <mm> (So, the allowed range for <mm> is [0, 59]) 3. hours = <hh> (So, the allowed range for <hh> is [0, 23]) 4. <day-of-week> can be either '*' (without quotes or a number between 1(Monday) and 7(Sunday)) No constraint introduced when it is '*'.
 When not, day of week must equal the given value 5. <day-of-month> can be either '*' (without quotes or a number between 1 and 28) No constraint introduced when it is '*'.
 When not, day of month must equal the given value
 * `scheduled_report_compartment_id` - The OCID of the compartment in which the scheduled resource will be created.
 * `scheduled_report_mime_type` - Specifies the format of the report ( either .xls or .pdf or .json)
 * `scheduled_report_name` - The name of the report to be scheduled.
 * `scheduled_report_row_limit` - Specifies the limit on the number of rows in the report.